davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

     0.12 0.01 cc1 ``options``
     0.00 0.01 as ``options``

-  The user time and the system time are moved before the program name, and the options passed to the program are displayed, so that one can later tell what file was being compiled, and with which options.
+  The 'user time' and the 'system time' are moved before the program name, and the options passed to the program are displayed, so that one can later tell what file was being compiled, and with which options.